pikapods/docs.pikapods.com/apps/flarum.md

 You can manage extensions using the [Extension Manager](https://github.com/flarum/extension-manager) extension, which comes pre-installed with all Flarum pods on *PikaPods*.
 Navigate to *Administration > Features > Extension Manager* in your Flarum pod to enable and use it.

 To persist extensions during pod updates and edits, you also need to add the `vendor/package-name` in the file `/data/extensions/list`.
-This file can be accessed via [SFTP](/faq/#accessing-pod-files-using-sftp).
+This file can be accessed via [SFTP](/manage/files#accessing-pod-files-using-sftp).
 Be sure to have a new line at the end of the file.
 (We are [working](https://github.com/crazy-max/docker-flarum/issues/103) to get rid of this step.)

 ## Send email with SMTP

-First login to the Flarum forum as an administrator and then follow these steps:
+First, log in to the Flarum forum as an administrator and then follow these steps:

 1. Go to **Administration > Email**.
 2. Under **Choose a Driver**, select **SMTP**.